alvaroalea/QL_CST_FLoppyController_V4/README.md

 (PCB version 4, ROM version 1.18)

 ## WARNING: THIS IS WORK IN PROGRESS

-This board is not tested and probably do not work, use at your own risk.
+The board has been tested and seen to work correctly, but used it with by RAM expansion board kill the GAL chip of the RAM expansion, I'm still checking what happend, so use at your own risk.

 This board is an advanced version of teh CST Floppy Disk Interface, there are two main diferences with version 3
 * The ROM is scrambled, so read directly from the chip do not provide usefull information.